MHubAI/documentation/tutorials/run_lungmask_on_chestct_in_nifti_format/mhub_tutorial_002.md

     - nifti:mod=ct-->[i:caseId]/image/[basename]
 ```

-The final `custom.yml` fonfig file should then look like this (you can run `cat $config` to ensure your file looks like ours):
+The final `custom.yml` config file should then look like below.
+You can run `cat $config` to ensure your file looks like ours.

 ```yml
 general: